nrr/diffeomorphic/2014/11/good_chef_practices.md

 slashes down your ramp-up time for new hackers to dive in and make meaningful contributions.

-That said, I think Subversion's strategy for working copies is abysmally bad.
+That said, I think `svn`'s strategy for working copies is abysmally bad.
 I do much prefer to wrap it in `git-svn` and swap patches with my colleagues in the typical Git way.

-_So, hold up,_ you're probably thinking to yourself. _These seem somewhat diametrically opposed things.
+_So, hold up,_ you're probably thinking to yourself. _These seem to be somewhat diametrically opposed things.
 You like Subversion for some things, but then you rail on `svn` for being terrible.
 There's gotta be a catch._